nicocardiel/filabres/doc/installation.rst

 --------------------------------------------------

 The development version is the most updated working version of the code.
-It can be easily installed in your system by execution the following steps:
+It can be easily installed in your system by executing the following steps:

 1. Activate the environment: